Jackie-Suv/iPro-MP/README.md

 **a BERT-based model for the prediction of multiple prokaryotic promoters**
 ![Figure1](https://github.com/user-attachments/assets/e8639c49-1822-472a-bf98-3f954216cba2)

+# 1. File

-# 1. Model Downloading
+# 2. Model Downloading
-The fine-tuned models for 23 species were deposited to the Zenodo repository and are available at https://doi.org/10.5281/zenodo.15180138.
+- The fine-tuned models for 23 species were deposited to the Zenodo repository and are available at https://doi.org/10.5281/zenodo.15180138.
-Please download the corresponding model based on the species to be predicted.
+- Please download the corresponding model based on the species to be predicted.
 The first number indicates the Species_ID.

-# 2. Environment setup
+# 3. Environment setup
 ```python
 conda create -n dna python=3.8
 conda activate dna